Justasrimavicius/todo-app/README.md

 2) Additional functionality(will probably think of some while doing the project).

 Steps(documentation on what i am doing, how long it took and what my next steps are):
-First commit ~1hour  1) environment setup(webpack and all of the magic of it).
+First commit ~1hour  1) Environment setup(webpack and all of the magic of it).
 Took some time - had to read some of the documentation again.
-Second commit 10mins 2) Figuring out the js file imports and exports, creating multiple js files and thinking of the funcionality that they will have(try to follow SOLID principles).(MIGHT NEED A DOM UPDATE MODULE)
+Second commit 10mins 2) Figuring out the js file imports and exports, creating multiple js files and thinking of the funcionality that they will have(try to follow SOLID principles).(MIGHT NEED A DOM UPDATE MODULE) third commit ~1hour  3) Creating the CSS file and layering everything out in the index.js file(later on will put everything in its own place).
-3) Creating the CSS file and layering everything out in the index.js file(later on will put everything in its own place).
+4) ProjectManipulationModule functionality - project creation and project deletion(only inside of an array), giving the signal to DOMUpdateModule for DOM updating.